Covid and Me | Where I am as a human and business in the middle of the pandemic

 Then Covid Happened

-As of May 2020, it’s not looking likely that any of my weddings will take place this year.
+As of August 2020, 90% of my bookings for this year have cancelled or postponed.
+The remaining bookings are much later in the year, and there’s a strong possibility they won’t be able to take place.
 That means no income.
 As a wedding photographer, I make the majority of my income over the summer, so I’ve been living on a dwindling reserve from last year’s bookings until this point.

 Most bookings are now being postponed to next year.
 This not only means no income now, but it also means I lose the ability to take on enough new work because I now have a lack of available dates in 2020.
 Both my current income and my future income are affected.

-This week the Government announced their measures for Self Employed people.
-I’m not eligible for them because, like many others and on the advice of accountants, I set myself up as a LTD company.
+When the Government announced their measures for Self Employed people, I quickly realised I’m not eligible for them because, like many others and on the advice of accountants, I set myself up as a LTD company.
 If you want to find out more about why people like me might set themselves up as a LTD company, this article is helpful.

 The only help that’s available to me as a LTD Company Director is the Corona Virus Retention Scheme.
 In order to access this scheme I have to furlough myself – i.e stop working – and then I can claim 80% of my PAYE income.
 My PAYE income is just over £700 a month, with the remainder of my income being paid through company dividends.
 The dividend element of my income is not taken into account.
 This leaves me with just over £500 a month and no income coming into my business.